 Regulation (EU) 907/2013 of September 20, 2013, establishes rules for the use of "generic descriptors" which could be interpreted by consumers as health claims.
 Generic descriptors such as "digestive biscuits" and "cough drops" might normally be banned under Regulation 1924/2006 if they suggest a health benefit not evaluated scientifically by EFSA.
-Trademarks and brand names that suggest health and/or nutritional benefits, but do not comply with the new rules, must be removed from the EU market by January 19, 2022.
+Trademarks and brand names that suggest health and/or nutritional benefits, but do not comply with the new rules are not allowed in the EU market.